WillDenby/make-python-faster/src/built_in_data_structures/the_collections_module.md

 ## ChainMap

-Use case: To combine multiple dictionaries or mappings into a single view.
+**Use case**: To combine multiple dictionaries or mappings into a single view.

-Efficiency: Convenient for scoping contexts like variable scopes in programming languages.
+**Efficiency**: Convenient for scoping contexts like variable scopes in programming languages.
 Avoids merging dictionaries, which can be costly.

 **Example:**